Ziad-Wagih-DevOps/Depi-tasks/4-jenkins/task-1/solution.md

 ## 🚀 Run Spring PetClinic with Jenkins Pipeline

-This guide shows how to run the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic.git) application using **Jenkins Pipeline**.
+in this task i run the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic.git) application using **Jenkins Pipeline**.

 ---